National eDiscovery Leadership Institute (NeLI) 2021

 Of Counsel at Shook, Hardy & Bacon LLP

-Jeremy Wikler is of counsel in the Data and Discovery Strategies Practice Group at Shook, Hardy & Bacon L.L.P.
-He has over a decade of experience managing all aspects of discovery and litigating a wide variety of discovery disputes in multi-party and individual cases pending in state and federal courts across the country.
-Jeremy regularly advises clients on best practices for discovery and information-governance issues.
+Jeremy Wikler is of counsel in the Data and Discovery Strategies Practice Group at Shook, Hardy & Bacon LLP.
+With over a decade of experience, he manages all aspects of discovery and litigates a wide variety of discovery disputes in state and federal courts across the country.
+Jeremy regularly advises clients on best practices for discovery and information governance issues.

 John J. Pappas Jr.